 Salaries for public utility employees vary based on institution and region, and here are some estimates

-· Basic workers are entry-level employees whose average salary is $16 per hour and $27,000 annually.
+· Basic workers are entry-level positions whose average hourly rate of pay is $16 an hour and annualized salary of $27,000.

-· Middle management utility jobs are more paying, averaging $78,000 per annum, and require higher qualifications and experience.
+· Middle management utility jobs tend to offer more compensation, averaging $78,000 annually and necessitating higher qualifications and experience.

-· Upper management public utility employees earn the highest salaries of up to $150,000 per year.
+· Upper management public utility employees typically earn the highest salaries, up to $150,000 annually.

 What are the advantages of a career in public utilities?

-· They offer some level of job security and when working in the public utility sector; you worry less about losing your job because employees have unions that fight for their rights.
-The industry also provides basic needs and, in other cases, is monopolistic; thus, employees don’t have to worry about economic recess or the organization running out of business.
+· Public utility sectors offer some job security and when employed in this sector; employees have unions fighting for their rights.
+Furthermore, this industry typically meets basic needs and in some cases operates monopolistically; therefore employees don’t need to fret about economic downturns or organizations going out of business.

 · Entry-level utility jobs are easy to land because they are less competitive.